 Then, there is the site’s security certificate.
 If it has expired, even though the site may once have been secure, its security can no longer be verified by authorities.
 Security certificates also verify the identity of the site’s owner.
 You can check whether a site’s certificate has expired, along with other security flaws, by looking for the padlock icon on your browser to the left of the site’s URL.
 Firefox and Chrome both use this icon to show whether a site is secure.
 If it is not secure, the padlock will not be there.
 Chrome also includes text that says ‘not secure’.
 Never send personal or sensitive information through sites like this.

 Websites that process payments will specify the service through which they authenticate and send these payments.
 Usually, this information is available at the bottom of the website, in the site’s footer.

 You will want to check that the site uses security certificates from established authorities such as Thawte, Verisign or GoDaddy.
 Otherwise, you should check whether it uses secure payment providers such as i-PAY, PayFast, Masterpass, Mastercard or Visa.

 Sites that lack these services may request that you send an EFT with a reference number.
-This doesn't require you to provide details such as card numbers.
+This doesn’t require you to provide details such as card numbers.
 Rather, the retailer provides you with their banking details.
 This is especially common for shops hosted on Facebook.
-In these cases, you will want to ensure that the retailer is trusted and doesn't take your money and run.
+In these cases, you will want to ensure that the retailer is trusted and doesn't take your money and then fails to deliver.
 Check reviews and make sure their reputation shows that they do fulfil orders.